 Even Merino wool, when not coupled with a finish to protect us from the elements, doesn’t measure up to the alternatives for our outer layer.

 Read More: Jacket Reviews

-For ten thousand years, human beings have met the challenges of winter with clothing made from sheep’s wool.
-For six thousand years, human beings have walked the Earth on snowshoes.
-And since the late 1990s, the winter outdoor sports have been in the throes of what some observers call a Merino wool renaissance.
+For ten thousand years, human beings have met the challenges of winter with clothing made from sheep’s wool and through the use of snowshoes.
+And since the late 1990s, winter outdoor sports have been in the throes of what some observers call a Merino wool renaissance.

-Today, we can build on all of this experience with both snowshoeing and wool to keep ourselves warmer than ever during each of our snowshoeing experiences.
+Today, we can build on all this experience with snowshoeing and wool to keep ourselves warmer than ever on our snowshoeing experiences.

-What are your thoughts about whether Merino wool can keep you warm?
-What are some of your favorite Merino wool base and mid-layers?
+Do you use Merino wool in any of your snowshoeing gear?
+What are some of your favorite Merino wool layers?
 Please share your insights with us in the comments below.